SirVeggie/Tsoha/documentation/User story.md

 User can edit their own comments

-Admin users can delete other users' posts and comments

 User can favourite scripts to find them easily

-Inputs are validated so that a user cannot accidentally break the system
+### Features for admins
+Admin user can delete any post

+Admin user can delete any comment

+Admin user can modify any comment

 ## User stories that couldn't be completed
 Scripts are divided into categories